 Businesses like Drukwerkdeal from the eCommerce industry can identify not just one but multiple points of friction across a users’ journey in just one visitor behavior analysis exercise, and help you prioritize your ideas and decide which ones to test, of the ones that are to be tested, which ones to test first, and so on.

 Travel companies majorly run their business online.
 Studying and understanding user and visitor behavior is, therefore, essential for them.
 The challenge for them is to convince visitors persistently on each step of the conversion funnel.
 Only a thorough understanding of visitor pain points and interest areas will help you improve customer experience.

-Let us look at some use cases on how visitor behavior analysis can help facilitate such understanding with data-backed insights:
+Let us look at a use case on how visitor behavior analysis can help facilitate such understanding with data-backed insights:

 Company: Bizztravel Wintersport, a part of Bizz Travel Group.

 Objective: To improve the navigation design such that searching and navigating the site becomes friction-free.

 Hypothesis: There were a number of problems related to navigation that Bizztravel wanted to address.